-ADD MINUTE lets you cook food for 1 minute at 100% cook power.
+The ADD MINUTE feature lets you cook food for 30 seconds at 100% cook power.

-- Each time you touch ADD MINUTE, it will add 1 minute. - You can enter ADD MINUTE only after closing the door or after touching OFF/CANCEL. - You can only use ADD MINUTE to start the oven if no other cooking function is running.
+- Each time you touch ADD MINUTE, it will add 30 seconds up to 3 minutes, then will add 1 minute up to a total of 99 minutes, 59 seconds. - You can enter ADD MINUTE only after closing the door or after touching OFF/CANCEL. - You can use ADD MINUTE to start the oven only if no other cooking function is running.